PDF Security Blog

 Not Best For

-- Any workflow where you already know who the person is and only need to verify a document they submitted
+• Any workflow where you already know who the person is and only need to check a document they submitted

 What It Is

-HTPBE is a PDF integrity verification API.
+HTPBE? is a PDF integrity fraud detection API.
 It analyzes the metadata of a submitted PDF — creation timestamps, producer software, creator application, incremental update chains, cross-reference table structure — and returns a verdict indicating whether the file was modified after it was originally created, and whether its origin is consistent with its claimed provenance.

 What It Returns